← All posts

 Some information belongs in persistent records.
 Some belongs in temporary assembled context.
 Confusing those two creates noise, cost, and eventually bad output.

-2. State ownership matters
+2. State ownership is required

 As soon as multiple agents or specialists can read and write around the same matter, state ownership becomes real.